-On behalf of the physicians and staff at Weill Cornell Medicine Center for Comprehensive Spine Care, thank you for partnering with us and trusting us with your care.
+On behalf of the physicians and staff at Och Spine at NewYork-Presbyterian/Weill Cornell Medical Center, thank you for partnering with us and trusting us with your care.
 Millions of people suffer from neck or back pain at some point in their lives.
 Sometimes this pain can be attributed to trauma, a spinal tumor, or an infection.
 More often, the pain is chronic, progressive, and unrelenting.
 This pain often responds to various types of intervention.

-The team of physicians, nurses, therapists, and staff at the Weill Cornell Medicine Center for Comprehensive Spine Care provides state-of-the-art, comprehensive, integrated care for patients with back pain and all types of spine-related conditions and injuries.
+The team of physicians, nurses, therapists, and staff at our spine center provides state-of-theart, comprehensive, integrated care for patients with back pain and all types of spinerelated conditions and injuries.
 Patients receive a complete continuum of care, from diagnosis to treatment and recovery.
-When surgery is part of the plan, the spine surgeons from Weill Cornell Medicine's neurosurgery faculty offer world-class surgical expertise in TLIF and other advanced, minimally invasive procedures.
+When surgery is part of the plan, the spine surgeons from Weill Cornell Medicine's faculty offer world-class surgical expertise in TLIF and other advanced, minimally invasive procedures.

-The Center for Comprehensive Spine Care prides itself on a three-part plan for each patient:
+Our 59th Street spine center prides itself on a three-part plan for each patient: